reinarpg/reinarpg-square/README.md

 ## Contributors

-* @JWo1F did the initial code for reinarpg-square in flying-squid
+* @JWo1F did the initial code for reinarpg-square in reinarpg-server
 * @demipixel
 * @rom1504